JuliaGraphs/MatrixNetworks.jl/README.md

 MatrixNetworks is based on the philosophy that there should be no distinction between a matrix and a network - thus the name.

-For example, d,dt,p = bfs(A,1) computes the bfs distance from the node represented by row 1 to all other nodes of the graph with adjacency matrix A. (A can be of type SparseMatrixCSC or MatrixNetwork).
+For example, `d,dt,p = bfs(A,1)` computes the bfs distance from the node represented by row 1 to all other nodes of the graph with adjacency matrix A. (A can be of type `SparseMatrixCSC` or `MatrixNetwork`).
 This representation can be easier to work with and handle.

 The package provides documentation with sample runs for all functions - viewable through Juila’s REPL.
-These sample runs come with sample data, which makes it easier for users to get started on MatrixNetworks.
+These sample runs come with sample data, which makes it easier for users to get started on `MatrixNetworks`.

 ## To install package: